Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Background and Motivation

-\textbf{({\romannumeral 2}) Practical benefits.} Past deployment from Microsoft (e.g., BitNet.cpp and T-MAC) have demonstrated ternary models can run smoothly on diverse x86/ARM/iOS edge devices using CPUs alone, including mobile phones, desktops (Microsoft Surface Book, Apple M2) and even Raspberry Pi.
+As the bit-width of LLMs continues to shrink, ternary-valued models, where each weight takes value from \{1,-1, 0\}, emerge as a Pareto-optimal point in the accuracy-cost tradeoff.
+Their advantages manifest in two dimensions. \textbf{({\romannumeral 1}) Theoretical superiority.} Recent research demonstrates the superior {\itshape accuracy per joule}~\cite{huang2025tenet} and {\itshape accuracy per bit trade-offs}~\cite{liu2025paretoq} of ternary quantization.
+For example, Microsoft's BitNet 2B costs only 0.4 GB memory~\cite{ma2025bitnet}, but 4-bit models of similar accuracy require $\geq$ 1 GB.
+Also, TENET~\cite{huang2025tenet} and LUT Tensor Core~\cite{mo2024lut} demonstrate the superior latency/energy efficiency of ternary LLMs with co-designed hardware. \textbf{({\romannumeral 2}) Practical benefits.} Past deployments from Microsoft (e.g., BitNet.cpp and T-MAC) have demonstrated ternary models can run smoothly on diverse x86/ARM/iOS edge devices using CPUs alone, including mobile phones, desktops (Microsoft Surface Book, Apple M2) and even Raspberry Pi.
 The running speed can even surpass NPUs.
 For example, T-MAC reports that a 4-bit 7B model reaches 18.7 tokens/s on Snapdragon X Elite CPUs, whereas the NPU attains only 10.4 tokens/s~\cite{wei2024tmac}.
 This effectively removes the dependence on GPUs/NPUs for LLM inference and opens significant potential for deployment across edge and IoT devices.